-Written Assignments: There is a departmental position paper required for all government students.
-You will write a (yes/no; pro/con) on a current public policy controversy in the state of Texas (e.g., Should Texas enact a higher state minimum wage; Should recreational marijuana be legalized in Texas?
+Written Assignments: A departmental position project is required for all government students.
+You will complete a (yes/no; pro/con) on a current public policy controversy in the state of Texas (e.g., Should Texas enact a higher state minimum wage; Should recreational marijuana be legalized in Texas?
 Should Texas abolish the death penalty?
 Etc.).
 You must research the topic, citing sources from credible and reliable publications, websites, journals, books, etc. Formulate an argument based on evidence in defense of this position and respond to the objections to this position.
 Additionally, you should explain how this position impacts personal and social responsibility issues.
-The position paper will be submitted in multiple parts.
-First, you will develop an annotated bibliography with 4 sources (worth 15 % of your grade).
-Next, you must use these sources (and additional sources) to write your full position paper (worth 20%).
+The position project will be submitted in multiple parts.
+First, you will select your topic, your position and find 6 relevant sources (worth 15 % of your grade).
+Next, you must use these sources (and additional sources) to complete the project (worth 20%).
 The assignment files located in Brightspace will provide specific details on how to complete each assignment, such as length, required elements, format, and citation requirements.
 Specific grading criteria will also be posted to guide your research efforts.

 Unit Exams: Each unit exam will cover only the chapters/lesson notes assigned for that unit and may consist of multiple choice, matching and/or short essay questions.
-A study guide will be provided at the beginning of each of the units so that you can prepare for the exam.
+A study guide will be provided at the beginning of each unit so you can prepare for the exam.

 Lesson Activities: There are 16 sets of lesson notes (4-5 per unit) assigned for the class.
-Throughout the lesson notes there are practice activities to help you study.
-These activities are ungraded and are for self-assessment purposes only but will greatly assist you with the exam.
+Throughout the lesson notes, there are practice activities to help you study.
+These ungraded activities are for self-assessment purposes only but will greatly assist you with the exam.